-M12 Auxiliary Output Off - M12 C# Controls auxiliary outputs.
+M12 Auxiliary Output Off - M12 C#

+Controls auxiliary outputs.
 Channel specified by # is turned off.
+Multiple C commands can be used in tandem on a single line.
 Port and bit addresses are set up in WINCNC.INI.

 M13 Auxiliary Output On - M13 C#

-Same as M11, except the output is turned on without pausing mo-
+Same as M11, except the output is turned on without pausing motion.

-tion.

 M14 Auxiliary Output Off - M14 C#

-Same as M12, except the output is turned off without pausing mo-
+Same as M12, except the output is turned off without pausing motion.

-l tion.